Group Dynamics Patagonia

 The whole gang on the Viedma Glacier

-My companions had achieved such things as skiing across the Greenland icecap for 5 weeks, living in remote Africa, daring canoe trips, ice climbing, and one of the men had even climbed Everest…yes Everest.
+My companions had achieved such things as skiing across the Greenland icecap for five weeks, living in remote Africa, daring canoe trips, ice climbing, and one of the men had even climbed Everest…yes, Everest.
 Every story that came out of their mouths I was glued to – and every one of them was older than me – by at least a decade.
 They were grandmothers and parents – they were all retired and having the time of their lives.
-They were hearty, fearless, and they were excellent role models for me.
+They were hearty and fearless, and they were excellent role models for me.

-As expected the hikes around El Chalten were wonderful, scenic, and definitely challenging.
-We hiked the area for 4 days camping for two nights in a semi permanent campground, staying for one night at Hosteria El Pillar, and staying one night in El Chalten.
-The 4 days provided an amazing landscape of photography for me which took my mind off of my sore muscles!
-Not only did I love the scenery and the photographic opportunities, I loved the company I was with – and that’s what makes a trip memorable.
+As expected, the hikes around El Chalten were wonderful, scenic, and definitely challenging.
+We hiked the area for four days, camping for two nights in a semi-permanent campground, staying for one night at Hosteria El Pillar, and staying one night in El Chalten.
+The four days provided me with an amazing landscape of photography, which took my mind off of my sore muscles!
+Not only did I love the scenery and the photographic opportunities, but I also loved the company I was with – and that’s what makes a trip memorable.

 See my Essential Hiking Gear List